Getting sass? Sign up for a 'Results' class and relax!!

 As a hands-on method is used for some of the exercises, you must be able to physically guide your pet into positions in early training, at class and at home.
 For some of the exercises it is best to be on the floor next to your dog.
 Thus, wear comfortable clothing and practical shoes - no heels or platform type shoes or boots.

 Trainers must be able to interact with their pet, hear and follow verbal instruction.

 Trainers MUST be physically strong enough to be able to keep their pet under control.
 No dragging the trainer to visit other training teams while on the training grounds - inside and outside of class.
 Due to an automobile accident injury, the instructor is experiencing limited ability to handle strong pets.
 Thus, be sure your pet cannot drag you as this will be strictly endorsed.
 Thanks!

 Aggression issues?
 If you have a pet in need of serious behavior help, this class may not serve your needs.
 This is a group class formatted for general pet training.
 Due to the limitations of same, please be sure to read the class description and FAQs before registering your pet.

 If your pet has shown aggression, you may wish to contact the breeder of your pet, the person or organization you received it from for help.
 Be considerate and do not put others at risk if your pet may not be safe in a group environment.
 Do not register it for our group classes.
 Be considerate of your pet as well and get it help.

 With regret, private lessons and phone consultations for serious behavioral issues are not available at this time.

-Bring your training equipment to all classes as equipment is not available on loan.
+Equipment is not available on loan.